 The Board of Trustees, with Robert Hausman as its first chairman, incorporated the Princess Grace Foundation-USA as a not-for-profit public charity.
 Though entirely independent, the Princess Grace Foundation-USA cooperates with the Princess Grace Foundation, Monaco, founded by Princess Grace and now under the presidency of Her daughter Her Royal Highness, The Princess of Hanover.

 In 1984, after the initial fundraising phase was complete, financial grants in the form of scholarships, apprenticeships, and fellowships were awarded to artists associated with schools or companies in the dance and theater disciplines.
+Film Scholarships became an integral part of the Princess Grace Awards program in 1989.
 An arts advisory board composed of distinguished professionals in each of those fields was appointed to choose the most talented applicants as Awards winners.

 President and Mrs. Reagan were present in 1984 when the first grants were awarded during an event-filled weekend in Washington D.C., including a White House reception.
 The tradition continues each year as new recipients are honored at the annual Awards Gala in New York City.

-Over the past 30 years, the Foundation has awarded more than $8.5 million to nearly 600 theater, dance, and film artists nationwide.
+Over the past 35 years, the Foundation has awarded to nearly 800 theater, dance, and film artists nationwide.
 It continues to fund its inaugural disciplines and has expanded its grants program to include playwriting and choreography grants within the theater and dance categories.
 In 1989, the Foundation added the film category to the grants program.
 In 2003, the Foundation furthered the commitment to its artists by creating the Special Project Awards category.
-These grants, offered only to Princess Grace Awards winners, provide project-specific funding for consequential artistic opportunities.
-In 2008, the Princess Grace Foundation-USA formed a partnership with the Baryshnikov Arts Center (BAC) to provide further support for Princess Grace Awards winners.
+These grants, offered only to Princess Grace Award winners, provide project-specific funding for consequential artistic opportunities.
+In 2008, the Princess Grace Foundation-USA formed a partnership with the Baryshnikov Arts Center (BAC) to provide further support for Princess Grace Award winners.
 The Works in Progress Residency enables these artists to explore, experiment, and push the boundaries of their work in an environment that focuses on process over product.
 The Foundation hopes to foster a community network for continued support of recipients as they progress in their careers.

 In 2005, the Board of Trustees inaugurated the Prince Rainier III Award, in honor of the man who helped begin the Foundation.
 This Award is presented to eminent artists who have not only been highly successful in their careers, but have made significant humanitarian contributions to their fields.
-Mikhail Baryshnikov (2005), Twyla Tharp (2006), George Lucas (2007), Glenn Close (2008), Mandy Patinkin (2009), Denzel and Pauletta Washington (2010), and Julie Andrews (2011) have received this honor, which includes a grant to the philanthropic organization of their choice.
+Mikhail Baryshnikov (2005), Twyla Tharp (2006), George Lucas (2007), Glenn Close (2008), Mandy Patinkin (2009), Denzel and Pauletta Washington (2010), Julie Andrews (2011), Lynn Wyatt (2012), Cicely Tyson (2013) Dick Van Dyke (2014), Robert Redford and Sibylle Szaggars Redford (2015), Queen Latifah (2016) and James Cameron (2017) have received this honor, which includes a grant to the philanthropic organization of their choice.